 December Survey results are not as widely used as results from the June Census as the survey only covers larger holdings, generally of at least one hectare, whereas the June Census is representative of all agricultural holdings in Scotland.
 However, December results supply supplementary information not available through the June census on rent values, machinery, winter livestock levels and grass sown as well as detail on hay and silage production.

 Some examples detailing how the December Survey data are or have been used are:

 - Estimates of Total Income From Farming ( TIFF), which are used to measure the value of agricultural productivity in Scotland.
 The December Survey, which gives approximately end-year livestock numbers, are more useful for the calculation of calendar-year production.
 For example, although the June Census records the number of lambs present in summer each year, it does not (on its own) give an indication of the volumes of finished sheep and lambs that are being processed within the calendar year.
 The rents reported in the December Survey for each category are grossed up to the total areas reported in the census, to calculate the total amount of rent paid.

 - It is also useful to monitor livestock maintained for the next breeding season and winter crops in December so that the farming industry can better understand what to plan for in the coming year.

 - The data on machinery that is collected on the December Survey is also used to help estimate some of the input costs incurred within Scottish agriculture (for example, machinery repairs, depreciation, fuel and asset worth).

 - The information on rents is used to monitor the cost of land rental in different categories of land.

 Results from the December survey are available to the public as follows:

-(mentioned above) are published each January.
-These can be accessed
+Headline results for TIFF (mentioned above) are published each January.
+These can be accessed as follows:

 11.3 Methodology - Data collection